Maria Antonia of Austria: Early life

-Archduchess Maria Antonia was born in Vienna on 18 January 1669, the eldest daughter of Leopold I, Holy Roman Emperor born from his first marriage to his niece, Infanta Margaret Theresa of Spain.
-Her only older sibling had already died by the time she was born.
+Archduchess Maria Antonia was born at Hofburg Palace in Vienna on 18 January 1669,sfn|Frey|Frey|1983|p" the eldest daughter of Leopold I, Holy Roman Emperor and his first wife, Infanta Margaret Theresa of Spain, who was also his niece; they were in an avunculate marriage.
+Her mother died at age 21 when Maria Antonia was 2 years old and her only older sibling had already died by the time she was born.
 She had two younger siblings, both of whom died in infancy, and twelve half-siblings, six of whom lived into adulthood.
-Since her childhood, Maria Antonia was an intelligent and cultivated girl, sharing her parents' passion for music.